Ulysses S. Grant: The 18th Retrospective

 In the years following the Civil War, federal liquor taxes were raised to extremely high rates to help pay off the cost of the fighting.
 In order to avoid the high tax, many of the nation’s distillers bribed officials in the Department of the Treasury, receiving tax stamps at a fraction of their face value.
-Treasury Secretary Benjamin H. Bristow eventually caught wind of the dishonesty and launched a massive investigation.
+Treasury Secretary Benjamin H. Bristow eventually caught wind of the dishonesty and launched a massive investigation in 1875.
 In the end, more than 100 officials were convicted.
 Ulysses S. Grant, much to his discredit, successfully shielded his private secretary, Orville E. Babcock.

 The Indian Ring

 Grant’s Secretary of War, William W. Belknap, accepted bribes from companies with licenses to trade on the reservations of many Native American tribes.
 Belknap was impeached by the House of Representatives, but acquitted by the Senate in August 1876.